emeibech/tarnished-soul/src/content/post/radahn.md

 ### Radahn vs. Malenia: The Starscourge Conflict

 The Starscourge Conflict was a crucial clash between two legendary demigods, Radahn and Malenia, during the chaotic period of the Shattering.
 This epic battle was not just a test of strength but a convergence of complex motivations.
-Radahn, known as the Starscourge, used gravity magic to hold the stars at bay, protecting the region of Caelid and the town of Sellia.
+Radahn used gravity magic to hold the stars at bay, protecting the region of Caelid and the town of Sellia.
 This strategic move prevented celestial forces from wreaking havoc on the land.

 ![Radahn and Malenia](~/assets/images/radahn/radahn-and-malenia.webp)